ConsenSys-Academy/supply-chain-exercise/README.md

   - [ ] should have a `buyer`

 ### SupplyChain Logic

+**NOTE** Before proceeding, you should un-comment the  `fetchItem` function in the contract.
+This function is necessary to validate the remaining tests.

   - [ ] should add an item with the provided name and price
   - [ ] should emit a LogForSale event when an item is added